 It may be far from the beaten track, but for those seeking a unique adventure, Greenland is well-worth the trip.
 This one-of-a-kind destination located in the far north between the Arctic and Atlantic Oceans is home to some 56,000 residents.

-No matter how long you are in Greenland, it is impossible to see everything that the island has to offer.
-The safest way to make sure you experience the ultimate that Greenland has to offer is to go for the Big Arctic Five.
+But no matter how you get there, Greenland is worth the effort.
+What draws travelers to Greenland?
+Some say that the safest way to make sure you experience the ultimate that Greenland has to offer is to go for the Big Arctic Five.

 This term refers to the five absolute must-see attractions in Greenland: dog sledding, the northern lights, the ice, the people and the whales.
 These are all absolute musts in Greenland, and you haven’t experienced Greenland fully if you haven’t experienced at least two or three of these.